The Beggar Richer Than Me

 When I did a three-day fast, I made sure to tell her because I didn’t want any delicious food sitting in my home.
 They respected my request, and instead delivered this:

-But I’m not the hero of this story.
+I must admit, that felt pretty good.
+But I am not the hero here.
 I’m more like the cat in the tree that the hero comes to rescue.
-Come to think of it, Sveta might have viewed me in the same light she viewed the cross-eyed cat.
+Actually, now that I think of it, Sveta might have viewed me in the same way she viewed the stray, cross-eyed cat.

 There were never men in their apartment.
 Sveta’s daughter didn’t work, and her granddaughters were too young to work.
 It seemed that, somehow, Sveta was supporting all the women on her begging wages.